Extended transition period for reimbursement for many modern wound dressings in Germany

 Current reimbursement of our products

-The "Law for Greater Safety in Drug Supply" (Gesetz für mehr Sicherheit in der Arzneimittelversorgung, GSAV) has been in force since mid-August 2019.
-Most of our products are still predominantly classified as dressings in the GSAV; their effect is purely physical and without releasing any active ingredients into the wound.
-Our wound dressings from the Zorflex range are based on activated carbon fibers and therefore remain reimbursable as dressings.
+The Act for More Safety in the Supply of Medicines (GSAV) has been in force since mid-August 2019.
+Most of our products are still classified as dressings in the GSAV, their effect is purely physical and without the release of any active ingredients to the wound.
+Our wound dressings from the Zorflex range are based on activated charcoal fibers and are and will therefore remain reimbursable as dressings.